gemrb/gemrb.github.io/_drafts/20_balrog.md

 ---
-title: Interview with Daniele "Balrog994" Collantoni on the 20 year anniversary of GemRB
+title: Interview with Daniele Collantoni on the 20 year anniversary of GemRB
-author: Jaka Kranjc, Daniele Collantoni
+author: Jaka Kranjc
 ---

 On the occasion of the anniversary, we asked a few questions from Daniele "Balrog994" Collantoni, the project founder and prolific contributor.

 **1. What was the initial motivation to start GemRB, even before all the games came out?**